 - Description of how your participation in the NRT program (as described above) will help you achieve your academic and professional goals.

-- Please identify which existing project or new (see # 2 of advisor letter) project you wish to work on and how you intend to contribute to it.
+- Please identify which existing Conceptual Framework area for year 2018-2019 or new (see # 2 of advisor letter) conceptual approach you wish to work on and how you intend to contribute to it.

 - Description of your funding plan for completing your degree.
 If requesting to be considered for a one-year NRT fellowship, state so in the letter.
 Limited number of one-year NRT fellowships are available for US Citizens and permanent residents, and will be assigned based on financial needs and academic accomplishments.
 Fellowships include stipend, tuition and benefits.